 The use of kecombrang flower powder can still be maximized by processing it in liquid extract form.
 Extraction is the activity of withdrawing soluble chemicals so that they are separated from insoluble substances by using a liquid solvent [7].
-The method used in making liquid extract of kecombrang flower powder is by extraction using a water solvent.
+The method used in making liquid extraction using a water solvent.

-Generally the solubility of the extracted active substance will increase in size with increasing temperature.
+Generally the solubility of the extracted active substances will increase in size with increasing temperature.
 However, the increase in extraction temperature also needs to be considered.
 This is because temperatures that are too high can cause damage to the material being processed [8].
 Besides temperature, the use of extraction time also needs to be considered.
 This is in accordance with [9], which states that the right extraction time will produce optimal compounds.
-Extraction time that is too long will cause hydrolyzed extracts, while extraction time that is too short causes not all active compounds to be extracted from the ingredients.
+Extraction time too long will cause hydrolyzed extracts, while extraction time that is too short causes not all active compounds to be extracted from the ingredients.